c-o-pr/ddrescue-helper/README.md

 The frugal or bereft may want to work with janky devices at hand.

-Making a terrible mistake is possible, but the skilled may be rewarded
+Making a terrible mistake is possible, but the skilled may be rewarded.

 > [!IMPORTANT]
 > IS CONTINUING TO USE A DRIVE WITH MEDIA ERRORS SANE?